TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

        choose yes you can run the gradle build task from inside IntelliJ.
 For most users, there's no other difference.
     c) If you imported the gradle project, you should run the gradle task 'getIntellijRuns' afterwards to get the Run and Debug configurations.
 5) If using Eclipse:
     a) Open the project
     b) Right click on the project, select "Run As" > "Run Configurations..."
     c) Set the main class to "GradleStart"
 6) You should be able to start Minecraft now (using the Run or Debug configuration) and the mod will be loaded.
+7) If you aren't using an IDE you can build the project with gradlew build and then run it with gradlew runClient.
+In order to load the mod into a production or stand-alone Minecraft, run gradlew reobf and copy build/libs/minecraftbyexample-1.12.2a.jar into the Minecraft mods directory before starting Minecraft.
+Personally, I recommend to use an IDE, it makes coding and debugging a lot easier.
+But it's not essential.

 For some extra help if this doesn't make sense to you http://www.minecraftforge.net/forum/index.php?topic=21354.msg108332#msg108332